Nox-Erebos/LoneMartian/Game Items/Armor/Krieger Artifical Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E).md

-# Krieger Artifical Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)
+# Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)

-The **Krieger Artifical Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** was the last device that Dr. Krieger created.
-Only days after the creation of the **Krieger Artifical Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** Dr. Krieger sacrificed his life along side Dr. Onyx and Dr. Aimi finally bringing the war to an end.
+The **Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** was the last device that Dr. Krieger created.
+Only days after the creation of the **Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** Dr. Krieger sacrificed his life alongside Dr. Onyx and Dr. Aimi finally ending the war.
 The last message sent by Dr. Krieger was "MY LIFE IS A SMALL PRICE TO PAY FOR THE SAFETY OF HUMANITY!".

 # Obtaining